 - Stage 2: between May 18th and May 31st, preparations will be made for the aperture of construction, mining, and manufacturing businesses;

-- Stage 3: from June 1, a ‘traffic light’ system (Red, Orange, Yellow and Green) will be announced that determines how regions will begin to reopen social, educational and economic activities.
+- Stage 3: from June 1, a ‘traffic light’ system (Red, Orange, Yellow and Green) will be announced that determines how regions will begin to reopen social, cultural, educational and economic activities;

-- Mexican Tourism will return gradually.
+- Mexican Tourism is returning gradually.
 States and destinations that rely on tourists are setting-out phased plans to reopen leisure services in the months ahead.
+The Copper Canyon train returned to service on July 17, and the Monarch Butterfly sanctuaries are expected to be open to visitors this fall.
 A modest flow of domestic tourism is anticipated to resume this summer and it’s expected that international tourism will take longer to return.
-States and regions are still working out the details of how hotels, restaurants and other leisure activities can reopen.
-Mexico’s international tourism fair, Tianguis, has been rescheduled to spring 2021.
+States and regions are actively working out the details of how hotels, restaurants and other leisure activities will reopen;

-- if you intend to visit Mexico this year we recommend you contact your tour operator or your hotel(s) if you’re traveling independently to ask them about the current status of travel restrictions and services in the region(s) you plan to visit;
+- if you intend to visit Mexico this year we strongly recommend you contact your tour operator, or your hotel(s) if you’re traveling independently, to ask them about the current status of travel restrictions and services in the region(s) you plan to visit;

 - the issuance and renewal of Mexican passports was suspended on March 27th; passport-issuance services resumed in June on a limited basis and anyone expecting to acquire or renew a Mexican passport should expect delays;